VMinhoto/AndroidWorkshop/README.md

 # Install android Studio tutorial
 *Author: Vitor Minhoto*

-This Tutorial is based on the one from [hubspot](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)

 # Instructions (Start Here)

 ## Step 0: Install Android Studio

-Download Android Studio [here]([https://git-scm.com/downloads](https://developer.android.com/studio)).
+Download Android Studio [here](https://developer.android.com/studio).
 Follow the walkthrough, all default options should be good.
 Don't touch them unless you know what you're doing.

 ## Step 1: Create a Project
 Now lets create a new project so we can set everything up before the workshop day!